NMDWSM0/DST_genshin_raiden/README.md

-# DST_genshin_core
+# DST_genshin_raiden
-The Repository of DST MOD "Element Reaction"
+The Repository of DST MOD "Raiden Shogun"